ceshine/ceshine-hugo/content/post/cjk/index.md

 Since the tasks only requires a binary label (Chinese or not Chinese) for each input, I figure a better approach might be building my own algorithm that utilize the block range information of Unicode.

-This post documents what I've learned about CJK characters in Unicode, and presents a better but still inperfect solution.
+This post documents what I've learned about CJK characters in Unicode, and presents a better but still imperfect solution.

 # CJK characters in Unicode